Brooklyn born, St. Paul resident. Full time artist/writer/traveler.

-Wild and domestic animals, people, hands, tools, instruments, plant life, rope, clothespins, word play, and abstract configurations become narrative elements.
-Titles, often incorporated, point to the intention inherent in internal and external affairs.
-Executed during the past five years, the drawings now number in the hundreds.
+Wild and domestic animals, people, hands, tools, instruments, plant life, rope, clothespins, wordplay, and abstract configurations become narrative elements.
+Titles, often incorporated directly into a drawing, point to the intention inherent in internal and external affairs.
+Beginning on 2010, drawings from the series, The Internal Affairs of Mr. Invincible, now number in the hundreds.